 - Taking natural supplements like iScream.

-In some cases medications can reduce libido and arousal, which intervene with climax.
+In some cases, medications can reduce libido and arousal, which intervene with the climax.
 If you take these medications and experience these side effects, you should consult with your doctor.